 The bones of the spinal column protect the spinal cord and the vertebral body protects the front of the spinal cord.
 To protect the spinal cord, the pedicle and lamina bones form a ring of bone that surrounds the sides and back of the spinal cord.
 Additionally, the pedicles connect to the vertebral body and the lamina bones attach to the pedicles.
 Also, the lamina bones cover the back surface of the spinal canal, forming a protective roof over the spinal cord.

 Bone spurs and herniated discs can take up space inside the spinal canal and put pressure on the spinal cord.
 When the spinal canal becomes narrowed by these conditions, the condition refers to the medical term called spinal stenosis.
 If spinal stenosis causes your symptoms, a surgeon can enlarge the spinal canal by removing bone spurs.
-Furthermore, this can be achieved with a complete laminectomy, which means. “remove the lamina”.
+Furthermore, surgeons can achieve this with a complete laminectomy, which means. “remove the lamina”.
 Fortunately, removing the lamina gives more room for the spinal cord and spinal nerves and relieves the pressure.

 Like all surgical procedures, operations on the neck may have complications.
 Because the surgeon operates around the spinal cord, neck operations are always considered extremely delicate and potentially dangerous.
 Therefore, patients should take the time to review the risks associated with cervical spine surgery with their doctor.
 Also, make sure you are comfortable with both the risks and the benefits of the procedure planned for your treatment.

-After surgery, you’ll be able to get up and begin moving within a few hours. upon the conclusion of the surgery, your doctor may have placed you in a neck collar.
+After surgery, patients will get up and begin moving within a few hours. upon the conclusion of the surgery, your doctor may have placed you in a neck collar.
 To avoid doing too much after surgery, patients should limit their activities.
 The patient will then typically remain in the hospital for a few days for postoperative care and pain management.
 During this time, the healthcare team will provide instructions on wound care, pain medications, and mobility guidelines.
 Physical therapy may be initiated during the hospital stay or after discharge to aid in the recovery process.

 Beginning four to six weeks after surgery, your doctor may have you attend physical therapy.
 To calm pain and inflammation, a well-rounded rehabilitation program will improve mobility and strength, and help you do your daily activities with greater ease and ability.
-For your knowledge, therapy sessions may be scheduled two to three times each week for up to six weeks.
+Doctors will advise the patients to schedule physical therapy sessions two to three times each week for up to six weeks.

-Then the goals of physical therapy are to help you
+Then the goal of physical therapy is to help you

 - Improve flexibility and strength